treeman/jonashietala/drafts/i_wrote_my_own_keyboard_layout_was_it_worth_it.markdown

 - Practice in small bursts.

-  Small and frequent sessions is better than few but larger ones.
+  Small and frequent sessions are better than few but larger ones.

 - Learn to touch type.